kazijehangir/kazijehangir.github.io/_posts/2018-05-14-how-technical-interviews-work.markdown

  This is usually just a very preliminary weeding out process.
 Take a look at Google Code Jam questions for some examples and a basic idea of the difficulty level.
 You typically get 2 questions and 2+ hours to solve them.
 I beleive most people with reasonable programming skills should be able to solve these questions.
 If you cannot solve these in 2 hours without the pressure of an actual interview, you really need to brush up your programming/problem solving skills.

 - Technical interviews (2 for internship, 4/5 for full time)

+ This is the most important step of the entire process, and the one most people fail at.

 - Team matching